-Even though Grove City’s tuition, room and board of $27,700 is priced at about half the national average, 63% of our students receive institutional gift aid ranging from $100 to the full cost of tuition, room and board.
-See links to the right for financial assistance information or see below for an explanation of short-term and long-term costs.
+Grove City College's tuition cost at just $17,930 is significantly lower than the national average, yet we still work to reduce it.
+Sixty-three percent of our students receive institutional gift aid up to the full cost of tuition and room and board.
+See below for a breakdown of short-term and long-term costs and benefits, and see the links to the right for information on financial assistance.
 Be sure to apply for need-based aid between October 1 and April 15.
-We are here to assist you.
+We are here to assist you!

 Direct Charges Before Financial Aid